Mexico–United States border: Environment

 In 2006, during the presidency of George W. Bush, Congress approved the Secure Fence Act, which allowed the Department of Homeland Security to erect a border fence along the U.S.–Mexico border.
 Congress also approved a different law called the REAL ID Act, which gave the Department of Homeland Security the approval to build the wall without taking into consideration the environmental and legal issues related to the wall.
 The U.S. Congress insisted that the act was passed for the sake of national security of the U.S.

-According to a delegation of Arizona park and refuge managers, wildlife biologists, and conservationists who studied the U.S. and Mexico border concluded that building a wall along the Mexico border would also have negative impacts on the natural environment in the region.
+According to a delegation of Arizona park and refuge managers, wildlife biologists, and conservationists who studied the U.S. Mexico border, building a wall along the Mexico border would also have negative impacts on the natural environment in the region.
 They argued that the border wall would negatively affect the wildlife in the Sonoran Desert, including plants and animals.
 Naturally, animals do not tend to stay in one place, and instead, they migrate to various places for water, plants, and other means to survive.
 The wall would restrict animals to a specific territory and would reduce their chances of survival.
 According to Brian Segee, a staff attorney with Wildlife Activists, says that except for high-flying birds, animals would not be able to move to other places because of the wall along the border.
 For instance, participants in this study argued that some species, such as javelinas, ocelots, and Sonoran pronghorn would not be able to freely move along the border areas.
-It would also restrict the movement of jaguars from Sierra Madre occidental forests to the southwestern parts of the U.S. According to Brian Nowicki, a conservation biologist at the Center for Biological Diversity, there are 30 animal species living in Arizona and Sonora that face danger.
+It would also restrict the movement of jaguars from Sierra Madre Occidental forests to the southwestern parts of the U.S. According to Brian Nowicki, a conservation biologist at the Center for Biological Diversity, there are 30 animal species living in Arizona and Sonora that face danger.
 In 2021, an endangered Mexican gray wolf was stopped from crossing from New Mexico into Mexico by a section of border wall.